ElvenTools/elven-tools-website/src/docs/cli-commands.md

 ### sft-minter commands

 - `elven-tools sft-minter issue-collection-token` [only owner] - issue main collection handle, it costs 0.05 EGLD, and it is a must in the MultiversX chain.
 All SFTs will be under this collection.
 The cost here is a one-time payment for the whole collection.
 Provide the name and ticker.
-You can also provide a separate name for SFTs.
+You can also set/change the collection token properties.
 - `elven-tools sft-minter set-roles` [only owner] - for now, the command sets three critical roles for the collection handle.
 They are: create, mint and burn roles.
 - `elven-tools sft-minter create` [only owner] - You can create SFT tokens with the defined amount, assets, and attributes.
 You will be asked for all the data with prompts
 - `elven-tools sft-minter start-selling` [only owner] - You can pause and start selling the tokens with a particular nonce